12:34:11 pm

 Traverse the captivating Foreshore and Boulevard roads, which wind along the shores of Dal Lake in Srinagar, offering breathtaking views of the tranquil waters.
 Each mile travelled on these scenic routes is adorned with the natural splendour of Kashmir, enhancing the journey to Dal Lake with unparalleled beauty.

 Dal Lake in Srinagar beckons with its timeless beauty and tranquillity.
-Let be your trusted companion in crafting an unforgettable journey.
+Let Adotrip be your trusted companion in crafting an unforgettable journey.
 Explore enticing flight deals, seamless hotel bookings, curated tour packages, and immersive sightseeing experiences, ensuring a memorable adventure in the heart of Kashmir.

 With us, nothing is far!